-They mark the positions on the floor where you need to stand in order to get the 3D effect.
+The gallery people mark the positions on the floor where you need to stand in order to get the 3D effect.
 It’s actually hard for some reason, to really capture it on camera.
 They come at you more, in person.
 These are some of my better shots.

-I seem to be really good at finding precisely the worst attractions for solo travel.
-And then actually going there.
-Needless to say there are many, many madcap poses that can be thought of, if you are in a place like this with friends.
+I seem to be really good at finding precisely the worst attractions for solo travel… and then actually going there!
+Needless to say there are many, many madcap poses that can be thought of, if you are in a place like this with friends!

 So I found Port Dickson to have fallen to a distinctly average destination.
 But on the other hand, the place I stayed at, Langit Langi, did have a common room that looked like this:

-** A nearby nature attraction is the Raptor Watch, hosted annually by the Malaysian Nature Society at the Tanjung Tuan forest reserve, coinciding with the arrival of migrating raptors to the area around March.
+Port Dickson Travel tip: A nearby nature attraction is the Raptor Watch, hosted annually by the Malaysian Nature Society at the Tanjung Tuan forest reserve, coinciding with the arrival of migrating raptors to the area around March.
 At this time it is common to find eagles, hawks and buzzards flying past overhead, or circling lazily on the thermals.
 Although technically in the state of Melaka, it is much more convenient to stay in Port Dickson to observe Raptor Watch.

 Curious to explore Port Dickson?
 Or just want a chill getaway to an understated vacation spot?
 Think about it!